Ziwi01/proveasio/README.md

 # Usages

 Below you can find some useful commands/shortcuts/tips on how to use all of this fancy software.
-For more details, see the [software role](#software-role) section and take a look at the links there.
+For more details, see the [software](#software-role) and [dev](#dev-role) roles section and take a look at the links there.
 Below you will find most common scenarios I use and custom added things (configs, modifications, functions).

 ## Terminal